 Are you concerned about admissibility issues?
 Have you been turned away unexpectedly at the Canadian border?

 Many people wishing to enter or immigrate to Canada are surprised to learn that a prior criminal record can result in a Canadian Immigration Officer refusing their entry, or application, on the basis of criminal inadmissibility.

 If you have been found to be criminally inadmissible to Canada, or think you may be inadmissible, it is important to know that you still have options.
 Contact us today for a free consultation.

+Immigration to Canada can be a long and sometimes complicated process.
 If you are experiencing one of the problems listed below, we recommend you contact us at your earliest convenience.
 We will discuss your immigration problem with you to properly assess how our law firm can help you.

 A medical exam is required for the principal applicant and all of their dependents as part of the immigration process.
 Learn more about what it means to be medically inadmissible for immigration to Canada.